athenaxin/PUI2016_xt483/TWOSIGMA/README.md

-This is the TWO SIGMA-data challenge notebook for MTA analysis and research.
+This is the TWO SIGMA-data challenge notebook which relates to the MTA analysis and research.